josephmoresena/Rxmxnx.JNetInterface/README.md

 **Note:** These properties are read directly from the underlying non-generic instance that supports the generic view.

 To get or set an array element, the class exposes an indexer.
-Additionally, this class implements various .NET interfaces such as `IList<T>` and `IReadOnlyList<T>`.
+Furthermore, this class implements various .NET interfaces such as `IList<T>` and `IReadOnlyList<T>`.

 #### Primitive Arrays